DACHFest/dachfest.github.io/data/incident-handling.md

 11. **Make the parties involved aware of the resolution.** This includes the victim, the reporter, and any witnesses that have come into contact with you.
 You should not disclose investigation details, but you should notify everyone of the particular measure or measures taken.

 12. **(Conference chairs only) Decide on whether to make a public announcement.** Depending on the incident, the conference chairs may decide to make public announcements.
 No one other than the conference chairs should make any public statements about the violation.
-No personal information about the victim or the reporter should be disclosed as part of this process unless there is explicit consent, and no personal information about the violator should be disclosed unless the violator has been notified that the sanctions against the violation will include a public statement.
+No personal information about the victim or the reporter should be disclosed as part of this process unless there is explicit consent, and no personal information about the violator should be disclosed unless the violator has been notified that the sanctions will include a public statement.

 13. **(Response team only) Include the incident in the transparency report.** A means to submit information for the transparency report will be provided during the conference.